abuiles/ember-101/hands-on.md

 });
 ~~~~~~~~

-The computed property depends in **firstName** and **lastName**, every
+The computed property depends on **firstName** and **lastName**.
+Any
-time any of those properties change so will the value of
+time either of those properties changes, so will the value of
 **fullName**.

-Once we have the computed property, the **link-to** can be rewritten as follows:
+Once we have the computed property, we can rewrite **link-to** as follows:

 ~~~~~~~~
 {{link-to friend.fullName 'friends.show' friend}}
 ~~~~~~~~

-With that we'll me able to visit any of our friends!
-Next let's add support to edit a friend.
+Now we'll me able to visit any of our friends!
+Next, let's add support to edit a friend.

 ### Quick Task

-1. Add a link so we can move back and forth between an friend profile
+1. Add a link so we can move back and forth between a friend's profile
-and the friends index.
+and that friend's index.
 2. Add a link so we can move from **app/index.hbs** to the index.

 ## Updating a friend profile